Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Sound/AudioEffect.md

 > **Namespace**: [Heirloom.Sound][0]

-An audio effect.
+An abstarct representation of an audio effect.
 Implementations of this class mutate the audio for various effects.

 ```cs
 public abstract class AudioEffect